There’s a “whole new world” out there – if you’re ready to expand your mind…

 Put another way, a too-literal Christian learns the words of the Bible, but never learns to “create out of them.”
 And speaking of self-defense: The Bible can help you “defend” against slick-haired televangelists who seem to use the Bible for their own gain.
 (See 2d Corinthians 2:17: “For we are not like so many others, hucksters who peddle the word of God for profit…”)

-On a related note, the Book of Common Prayer says that all Christians are “members incorporate in the mystical body of thy Son.”
+On a related note, the Book of Common Prayer says that all Christians are “very members incorporate in the mystical body of thy Son.”
 That’s based on 2d Corinthians 3:6, where Paul said “the letter of the law kills, while the Spirit of the law gives life.”
 (See also John 4:24, where Jesus said, “God is a Spirit: and they that worship him must worship Him in spirit and in truth.”)

 Unfortunately, it’s much easier to focus on the corporate or “business” side of the local church.